Professor of Theatre Arts

 Mask and Physical Theatre, European Fringe Theater

-John Blondell is Professor of Theatre Arts at Westmont College.
-Since coming to Westmont in 1988, John has taught a wide variety of courses, including all levels of acting, directing, theatre history, and dramatic literature and criticism.
-His productions of classical and contemporary plays have received local, regional, and international acclaim, and cemented his reputation as one of Santa Barbara’s most progressive, adventurous directors.
-John’s Westmont credits include Peter Pan, Mother Courage and Her Children, Much Ado About Nothing, Frankenstein, The Clouds, Anonymous, Play Beckett, 33 Swoons: Three Farces by Anton Chekhov, and many others.
+John Blondell is Professor of Theatre Arts and Chair of the Theatre Arts Department at Westmont.
+Since arriving in 1988, John has taught a wide variety of courses, including all levels of acting, directing, theatre history, and dramatic literature and criticism.
+His productions of classical and contemporary plays have received local, regional, and international acclaim, and secured his reputation as one of Santa Barbara’s most progressive, adventurous directors.
+John’s Westmont credits include Peter Pan, Mother Courage and Her Children, Othello, Much Ado About Nothing, Frankenstein, The Clouds, Anonymous, Play Beckett, 33 Swoons: Three Farces by Anton Chekhov, Peer Gynt, and many others.

-John is co-founder and director of the Lit Moon Theatre Company, an award-winning international theatre ensemble, and founder of the Lit Moon World Theater Festival, an international theatre festival produced yearly in Santa Barbara.
+John is co-founder and director of the Lit Moon Theatre Company, an award-winning international theatre ensemble, and founder of the Lit Moon World Theater Festival, an international festival produced in Santa Barbara.
+For Lit Moon, he has directed twenty-five productions, including Alice in Wonderland, Metamorphoses, Through the Looking Glass, The Nutcracker and the Mouse King, Peer Gynt, Hamlet, Tartuffe, The Wedding, Queen C, Humbug: a (Lit Moon) Christmas Carol, The Wonderful Adventures of Nils, Julius Caesar, The Tempest, Henry VI Part 3, and many others.
+John has programmed twelve World Theatre Festivals, producing over 60 productions since the festival’s inception in 1998, including Theatre Credo, Sofia, Bulgaria; the Shamans, Budapest, Hungary; Do-Theatre, St. Petersburg; the Bulgarian National Theatre, Sofia; the Marhanishvilli State Drama Theatre, Tbilisi, Georgia; Teatr Modjeska, Legnica, Poland; Canus Tempus, Montreal; the Market Theatre of Johannesburg; the State Puppet Theatre of Bourgas, Bulgaria; and many others.
 In 2006, he created the Lit Moon World Shakespeare Festival, the only international Shakespeare Festival in the United States, and one of seven in the world.
-For Lit Moon, he has directed twenty-one productions, including Metamorphoses, Through the Looking Glass, The Nutcracker and the Mouse King, Peer Gynt, The Diary of a Madman, The Master and Margarita, The Visions of Aksenty Ivanovich, Hamlet, Tartuffe, The Wedding, Queen C, Humbug, a (Lit Moon) Christmas Carol, The Wonderful Adventures of Nils, and many others.
-John has programmed twelve World Theatre Festivals, producing over 60 productions since the festival’s inception in 1998, including Theatre Credo, Sofia, Bulgaria; the Shamans, Budapest, Hungary; Do-Theatre, St. Petersburg; the Bulgarian National Theatre, Sofia; the Marhanishvilli State Drama Theatre, Tbilisi, Georgia; Teatr Modjeska, Legnica, Poland; Canus Tempus, Montreal; the Market Theatre of Johannesburg; the State Puppet Theatre of Bourgas, Bulgaria; and many others.